- Windows cannot find the Microsoft license software terms is a common error you receive when trying to install Windows.

 - Disconnect the installation media during the installation

-- Use Rufus to create an installation media
+- Use a third-party tool to create an installation media

 - Try using a different flash drive